All Episodes

 It didn't make a whole lot of sense.

-So no, that's a extremely valid point.
+So, no, that's an extremely valid point.

-It's a mess.
+It's a mess, big time.

-And Jeff, I appreciate the call.
+And, Jeff, I appreciate the call.

-I've got to take another quick time out.
+I've got to take another quick timeout.

 Back after this.